silvasur/petrific/README.md

 In no particular order:

-* Deletion of backups (needs a garbage collection algorithm to detect unused backups).
+* Deletion of backups (needs a garbage collection algorithm to detect unused objects).
 * Content-aware "blockification" of files.
 Right now, a file is simply split into 16MB large blocks.
 A content-aware splitting process could drastically reduce memory usage.
 * More tests.
 * Progress indicator of some sorts.